arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/user-manual/content.md

 ### IMU

 The Nicla Sense ME features an advanced IMU, which allows the board to sense motion.
 The IMU on the board is the BHI260AP from Bosch®.
 It consists of a 3-axis accelerometer and a 3-axis gyroscope.
 They can provide information about the board's motion, orientation, and rotation in a 3D space.
-The BHI260AP apart from being able to do raw measurements of movements; is equipped with pre-trained machine-learning models that recognize activities right out of the box.
+The BHI260AP, apart from being able to do raw movement measurements, is equipped with pre-trained machine-learning models that recognize activities right out of the box.

 ![Nicla Sense ME onboard IMU](assets/imu.png)